harrylongworth/unity-ufo/README.md

 #Big Picture / Roadmap
 We want to create a space learning game where kids (including Autistic ones) can be assessed for their base skills - ie assess if they can recognize/match colours, shapes, numbers, letters and even words and then if they can match by sound.

-The game will have different levels of increasing difficulty with the inital goal being to match what they need to "collect" by sight and then by aural request.
+The game will have different levels of increasing difficulty with the inital goal being to match what they need to "collect" by sight and then by aural request and then by reading alone.

 It needs to be fun and pretty.